I did it, 7 months after getting the biggest promotion I “always” wanted I quit my 6 figure job for the unknown.

 Here’s how I got started:

 - Secured a low-cost mortgage.
-When I became a homeowner at 27 I knew I always wanted to have a low mortgage on my first house.
+When I became a homeowner at 27 I knew I always wanted to have a low monthly mortgage on my first house.
 This is why I bought a smaller place than I was approved for.
-Even with a 20-year refinance I have a mortgage that most people pay for parking their car on a monthly basis in NY.
+Even with a 20-year refinance I have a mortgage that most people pay for parking their car on a monthly basis in New York.
 My payment is $950; I pay 65% v.
-Ms. Super Millennial paying the other 35%
+Ms. Super Millennial paying the other 35%…we can handle that.

 - Researched insurance options.
 I understand that it will not be as easy, cheap, or as good of coverage as before.
 But is insurance really a reason to work for someone forever?
 I didn’t think so.